You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 And that's new.

-No, what's new is that key race data is beginning to look negative for Democrats up until a week ago or two weeks ago, the national polling on be it generic ballot or even uh throw a couple of names in there, the national polling has looked like a huge Republican win.
+Up until a week ago or two weeks ago, the national polling on be it a generic ballot or even throw a couple names in there, the national polling has looked like a huge Republican win.

 But if you went to, say, North Carolina, the Democrat incumbent was still leading the challenger, Tom Tillis in this case, by a few points.

-And in a couple of other states, uh, even though this national trend appeared to make it look like a Republican wave or sweep, some of these key local races or state races showed something just the opposite.
+And in a couple of other states, even though this national trend appeared to make it look like a Republican wave or sweep, some of these key local races or state races showed something just the opposite.

 And we talked about this yesterday.

-You know it as well as I do.
+What happens with polling, you know it as well as I do.

 The Democrat Party and the media are in charge of polling, and they use it to shape public opinion.